h-REA/hREA/docs/README.md

 2. `pnpm i` to install node packages
 3. `npm run build` to compile.
 You'll see some TypeScript errors when building the GraphQL client which can safely be ignored.

+## Understanding

+To get an initial grasp of the project, at an overview level, check out the separate [repository structure](./repository-structure.md) document.

 ## Running